Abraham Character Bible Study Background and Lessons

 Ancestry and family life: Abraham was the tenth generation from Noah.
 He was descended from Shem and his father was Terah.
 Abram had two brothers and married his half-sister, Sarai.
 From Joshua 24:2 we know that Abraham’s father and grandfather worshiped false gods.
 Abraham was quite wealthy and had many servants.
 Abraham is the ancestor of the Hebrews, Arabs, Edomites, and many other tribes like the Midianites.

 When and where he lived: Originally Abraham was from Ur of the Chaldeans.
 This was where God originally called Abram (Acts 7:2-3).
-This was a “wealthy, populous, and sophisticated pagan center of southern Mesopotamia (354 km SE of Baghdad).
-Its most prosperous and literate era was during the time of Abraham.
-A great ziggurat was built there, and Abraham must have seen it.”
+This was a prosperous and advanced pagan center of southern Mesopotamia (354 km SE of Baghdad).
+Its most “golden age” was during the time of Abraham.
+A great ziggurat was built there, which Abraham probably would have seen.
 On the way to Canaan (also a center of idolatry) Abraham and his family stopped at Haran for a while.
 Finally they arrived in Canaan, where Abraham sojourned the rest of his life.
 The route from Ur to Canaan was about 2400 km.

-Training and occupation: Some say that Abraham was a merchant.
+Training and occupation: Some scholars believe that Abraham was a merchant.
 He evidently had great wealth.
 He was probably familiar with shepherding since he had many flocks and herds (13:2).
-From his actions, it seems that Abraham is wise and learned.
+From the biblical account, it seems that Abraham is wise and well educated.

 Deceptive (12:12-20, 20) – Abraham was deceptive about his wife Sarah.
 Two times he said that she was his sister in order to avoid the possibility of being killed.
 This was a lie.
-Can you see any other possible character problems shown by this lie.
-I believe it showed a lack of love for his wife.
+Both of these lies demonstrated a lack of love for his wife.
 In these cases he was willing to risk her in order to protect himself.
-He didn’t protect her as he should have and it seemed he valued his own skin more than her own.
+He didn’t protect her as well as he should have.

 Lack of faith at times – Abraham exhibited a lack of trust in God’s promise to give him a son through Sarah, and was easily talked into something that was not God’s will, that is taking Hagar as a wife (16).
 With Hagar, he followed Sarah’s advice to do things his own way and “help God out”.
 The result was devastating and is lasting even now.
 The conflict in the Middle East can all be traced back to this mistake.

 Faith (Hebrews 11:8-12, Gen 12:1-4) – This was Abraham’s most outstanding quality.
 Although he failed at times, he often showed amazing faith.
 What are some examples from his life where he showed great faith?
 He left his home when he didn’t know the final destination.
-He took the ugly land and let Lot have the good land even though he was the elder and had the right to choose.
+He took the leftover land and let Lot have the good land even though he was the elder and had the right to choose.
 Abraham believed God’s promise that he would have a son in his old age.
 Though there were moments of doubt, the general trajectory of his life was belief in the impossible.
-He was willing to sacrifice Isaac.
-He believed God (at least most of the time), that God would provide a son for him.
-What about where he lacked faith?
-The deceit about his wife, Sarah.
-When he took Hagar as a wife.
+He was willing to sacrifice Isaac, believing that God would raise him from the dead.

 Unselfishness (13:9)- How did Abraham show himself to be unselfish?
-Although he was older than Lot and probably could have chosen for himself which land to settle in, he gave Lot the first choice.
-Through this selfless act God’s will was accomplished and Abraham went to Canaan, where God greatly multiplied him.
+Although he was older than Lot and could have chosen for himself which land to settle in, he gave Lot the first choice.
+Through this selfless act, God’s will was accomplished and Abraham went to Canaan, where God greatly multiplied him.
 Later Abraham risked his life to save Lot.
 In today’s day and age common wisdom is to “look out for number one.”
 Lot seems to have practiced this.
 Abraham gave up his “rights” for the good of others.

-Tithing (14:20, Hebrews 7:4, Mal 3:7-12, 1 John 3:17) – Abraham honored God with his money.
+Tithing (Genesis 14:20, Hebrews 7:4, Mal 3:7-12, 1 John 3:17) – Abraham honored God with his money.
 He wasn’t greedy and didn’t want to receive spoils or money from the king of Sodom.
 He instead gave 10% to Melchizedek.
 Again, God blessed Abraham and multiplied his possessions all the more.

-Hospitality (18)- Abraham was very hospitable to strangers.
+Hospitality (Genesis 18)- Abraham was very hospitable to strangers.
 He invited the three men to eat and killed a calf for them.

 Important acts and events: